Warren Buck: Education

 Growing up in Washington, D.C., Buck attended schools in the area for his primary and secondary education.
 He graduated from Spingarn High School, where he ran track, in 1963.
 Spingarn was opened as a segregated high school for Black students in Washington, D.C., in 1952.
 While in school, Buck participated in Boy Scouts and was an Eagle Scout with Bronze Palm and Order of the Arrow.
 His father founded his Cub scout troop at the 15th Street Presbyterian Church in Washington, D.C., and his mother served as a den mother.

-Buck went on to attend his parent's alma mater, Lincoln University, in Jefferson City, Missouri, on a partial scholarship to run on the track team.
+Buck went on to attend his parents' alma mater, Lincoln University, in Jefferson City, Missouri, on a partial scholarship to run on the track team.
 After two years at Lincoln, Buck transferred to Morgan State University in Baltimore, Maryland, where he began studying physics.
 In between changing schools, Buck worked as a waiter and bartender, and was eventually drafted for military service.
 However, upon applying and being accepted to Morgan State University, he was granted a deferral.

 At Morgan State, Buck studied with Walter Talbot and Bob Dixon, who encouraged him to pursue doctoral studies.
 He graduated with a BSc in mathematics in 1968.
-That same year he enrolled at the College of William and Mary in Williamsburg, Virginia, to pursue graduate studies.
+That same year he enrolled at the College of William & Mary in Williamsburg, Virginia, to pursue graduate studies.
 In the summer of 1968, Buck worked at Johns Hopkins University, working with internal waves in Professor Owen Phillip's lab in the mechanical engineering department.

-He graduated with an MSc in experimental and theoretical plasma physics from William and Mary in 1970.
-While at William and Mary, Buck founded and drafted the constitution for the college's Black Student Organization in 1969, where he also served as the group's first president.
+He graduated with an MSc in experimental and theoretical plasma physics from William & Mary in 1970.
+While at William & Mary, Buck founded and drafted the constitution for the college's Black Student Organization in 1969, where he also served as the group's first president.
 He was also a member of the Omicron Delta Kappa honor society during his time at the university.

 After completing his master's degree, Buck temporarily dropped out of graduate school and went to teach mathematics at Bowie State University in Bowie, Maryland.
 During this time he also continued to be involved in civil rights causes.
 He returned in 1971 and completed his PhD in theoretical relativistic nuclear physics in 1976.
 While completing his PhD, he studied with Franz Gross, and serving on his thesis committee were Carl Carlson, Charles F. Perdrisat, George Rublein, and Hans von Baeyer.
 His thesis was titled "Calculation of deuteron wave functions with relativistic interactions."